mailpace/blog/content/blog/what-an-email-looks-like.md

 **Mime-Version**

 The [MIME protocol version](https://en.wikipedia.org/wiki/MIME).
-This will always be `1.0``.
+This will always be `1.0`.
 Forever.
 There is **never** going to be a way to define a 1.1 or 2.0 version of MIME.
-Even the original author of the standard, Nathaniel Borenstein, admitted this.

 > There are around 400 billion emails sent every day, if UTF-8 encoded this string takes up 16 bytes.
 That's 6 Terabytes of data, every day, flying around the world for no reason.
 Think about that every time your phone pings.